just1ncannady/AlexaInSpace2022/_sources/Unit6-Communication-Through-Internet/Cryptography-Securing-the-Internet.rst

     <p>
     <ul>
     <li><a href="https://britcruise.com/2012/02/14/2000-years-of-cryptography-in-8-5min/" target="_blank">Brit Cruise</a> has made an entire series of videos explaining encryption.
-If you're curious about some of the mathematics involved, see his full videos on <a href="https://www.youtube.com/watch?v=YEBfamv-_do" target="_blank"><span class="hover vocab yui-wk-div" data-id='Diffie-Hellman'>Diffie-Hellman</span></a> and <a href="https://www.youtube.com/watch?v=wXB-V_Keiu8" target="_blank"><span class="hover vocab yui-wk-div" data-id='RSA'>RSA</span></a>.</li>
+If you're curious about some of the mathematics involved, see his full videos on <a href="https://www.youtube.com/watch?v=YEBfamv-_do" target="_blank"><span class="hover vocab yui-wk-div" data-id='diffie-hellman'>Diffie-Hellman</span></a> and <a href="https://www.youtube.com/watch?v=wXB-V_Keiu8" target="_blank"><span class="hover vocab yui-wk-div" data-id='rsa'>RSA</span></a>.</li>
     <li>You can also read more about how encryption developed in <a href="http://www.bitsbook.com/wp-content/uploads/2008/12/chapter5.pdf" target="_blank">Chapter 5 of <i>Blown to Bits</i></a> (pg.
 178+)</li>
-    <li>The Khan Academy has incorporated the Cruise videos into an excellent interactive <a href="https://www.khanacademy.org/computing/computer-science/cryptography" target="_blank">course on Cryptography</a>, from the Caesar cipher to public key encryption.</li>
+    <li>Khan Academy has incorporated the Cruise videos into an excellent interactive <a href="https://www.khanacademy.org/computing/computer-science/cryptography" target="_blank">course on Cryptography</a>, from the Caesar cipher to public key encryption.</li>
     <li>The history of <a href="https://en.wikipedia.org/wiki/History_of_cryptography" target="_blank">cryptography</a> is very interesting story of the battle between <i>cryptographers</i>, those who create ciphers, and <i>cryptanalysts</i>, those who try to break ciphers.
 Until the 1990s cryptographic algorithms were the considered armaments by the U.S. government and it was widely believed that the National Security Agency (NSA) could break all existing ciphers.
 That's no longer believed to be true.
 Today, strong cryptography is available to us on our smart phones.
 But we still see the battle playing out between the government and private individuals and corporations over whether the government should have access to the keys that protect the data on our phones.
 If you're curious about this, see this article on the <a href="https://en.wikipedia.org/wiki/FBI%E2%80%93Apple_encryption_dispute" target="_blank">dispute between Apple and the FBI</a>.</li>
-    <li>The PBS News Hour video has a guest from the <b><a href="https://www.eff.org/" target="_blank">Electronic Frontier Foundation</a></b>, an organization that defends civil liberties related to the digital world.
+    <li>The PBS News Hour video has a guest from the <a href="https://www.eff.org/" target="_blank">Electronic Frontier Foundation</a>, an organization that defends civil liberties related to the digital world.
 What other issues from the course do they have positions on or have been involved with?</li>
     </ul>

 Self-Check